microsoft/CSS-Exchange/docs/Diagnostics/ExchangeLogCollector.md

 WindowsSecurityLogs | Enable to collect the Windows Security Logs.
 Default Location: `'C:\Windows\System32\Winevt\Logs\Security.evtx'`
 AcceptEULA | Enable to accept the conditions of the script and not get prompted.
 AllPossibleLogs | Enables the collection of all default logging collection on the Server.
-CollectAllLogsBasedOnDaysWorth | Boolean to determine if you collect all the logs based off day's worth or all the logs in that directory.
+CollectAllLogsBasedOnLogAge | Boolean to determine if you collect all the logs based off the log's age or all the logs in that directory.
 Default value `$true`
 ConnectivityLogs | Enables the following switches and their logs to be collected: `FrontEndConnectivityLogs`, `HubConnectivityLogs`, and `MailboxConnectivityLogs`
 DatabaseFailoverIssue | Enables the following switches and their logs to be collected. `DAGInformation`, `DailyPerformanceLogs`, `ExchangeServerInformation`, `Experfwiz`, `HighAvailabilityLogs`, `ManagedAvailabilityLogs`, and `ServerInformation`.
 DaysWorth | The number of days to go back to be included int the time span for log collection.
 Default value: 3